-I have talked to dozens of trainers and dog advocates over the past several years, and have heard countless stories of childhoods filled with harsh punishment, fear and intimidation.
-Many of my peers grew up in the 60’s, 70’s, or 80’s, times when the phrase, “You’re going to get a spanking if you do that,” commonly reverberated from the walls.
-Often this history, along with a love of dogs/animals, led us to Positive Reinforcement Training.
+i have talked to dozens of trainers and dog advocates over the past several years, and have heard countless stories of childhoods filled with harsh punishment, fear and intimidation. many of my peers grew up in the 60s, 70s, or 80s, times when the phrase, “you’re going to get a spanking if you do that,” commonly reverberated through households. often this history, along with a love of dogs/animals, led us to Positive Reinforcement Training.

-Yes, we can yell at them, speak harshly to them, tug at their leashes, push them down on the ground, stare at them, and use pain-causing devices in the name of training, and it will likely work.
-We will have “well-trained” dogs.
-But the bruises left behind may not be visible, but they will be there.
-I promise you that.
-Just as they exist with humans.
-We carry them around daily.
-They are not seen, unless one has a very keen eye, but they are always present (watch the body language of dogs trained positively and dogs trained harshly, the difference is astounding).
+yes, we can yell at them, speak harshly to them, tug at their leashes, push them down on the ground, stare at them, and use pain-causing devices in the name of training, and it will likely work. we will have “well-trained” dogs. however, the bruises left behind may not be visible, but they will be present. i promise you that. just as they exist with humans. we carry them around daily. they are not seen, unless one has a very keen eye, but they are always there (watch the body language of dogs trained positively vs. dogs trained harshly, the difference is astounding).

-When talking to folks on the streets about Positive Training versus aversive methods, I often hear the words, “But my dog loves me.
-Look, he kisses me.”
+when talking to folks on the streets about Positive Training compared to aversive methods, i often hear the words, “but my dog loves me. look, he kisses me.”

-So why not choose the positive option?
-Why not choose to teach them to “behave,” by supporting them and encouraging them, not by scaring, or hurting them?
-Why not choose to listen to them, watch their bodies, and ask THEM, “How you doing?”
-Why not choose to help them through tough behavioral challenges like aggression, reactivity and separation anxiety by being kind?
-Not only are there countless anecdotal accounts of dogs being helped through Positive Reinforcement, but scientific studies back up the methodology.
+so why not choose the positive option? why not choose to teach them to “behave,” by supporting them and encouraging them, not by scaring, or hurting them? why not choose to listen to them, watch their bodies, and ask THEM, “how you doing?” why not choose to help them through tough behavioral challenges like aggression, reactivity and separation anxiety by being kind? not only are there countless anecdotal accounts of dogs being helped using Positive Reinforcement, but scientific studies back up the methodology.

 what could be the awful crime he could do at such young an age?